jurassic73/split89/readme.md

   I would highly recommend putting all jumpers required, in place on the pro micro, before mounting the pro micro on the electronics plate.
 If the pro micro boards are a snug fit, you can either sand or scrape the edge of the PCB (exposed edge next to the pins) lightly and then try refitting.
 I found that most of my boards installed fine while I had two that had somewhat rough edges which didn't allow them to slide in to place.
 After scraping the edges a touch, they slid in to place on the electronics plates fine.

+  **NOTE**: if you find the USB-C board slides after the brace is in place, put a piece of electric tape between the board and brace to make up the difference.
+There may be up to 1mm variation in your USB-C board length.

 ![image](https://i.imgur.com/Eb7rLX7.jpg)

   Also, note which plate goes with with which controller, right or left.
 They are specific to each side.
 The right side has more wires.
 Pre-wiring the controllers will make for an easier and cleaner installation.
 I tinned all of the pins on the controller I'd be using ahead of time.
 The pre-tinned wire drops into place nicely when these tinned pins are reheated.